Chart Color Schemes

 Dakabin's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 51% of Dakabin's total population (~3,183 people) has private health cover, which is slightly lower than the average for SA2 areas.
-The most prevalent medical conditions in Dakabin are mental health issues and asthma, affecting 13.2 and 9.6% of residents respectively.
-Conversely, 67.5% of Dakabin's residents declare themselves completely clear of medical ailments compared to 69.9% across Greater Brisbane.
-Dakabin has 9.0% of its population aged 65 and over (559 people), which is lower than the 11.6% in Greater Brisbane.
-However, health outcomes among seniors require more attention due to presenting some challenges.
+Common health conditions among its general population are largely typical but somewhat higher than the national average for older cohorts.
+Private health cover stands at approximately 51% of Dakabin's total population (~3,183 people), slightly lower than the average SA2 area.
+Mental health issues and asthma are the most prevalent medical conditions in Dakabin, affecting 13.2 and 9.6% of residents respectively.
+A total of 67.5% of Dakabin residents report being completely clear of medical ailments, compared to 69.9% across Greater Brisbane.
+Dakabin has 9.0% of its population aged 65 and over (559 people), lower than the 11.6% in Greater Brisbane.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health